Treating Pneumonia In Goats

 Pneumonia has become such a problem in goat herds that I have begun to use and recommend Presponse HM pneumonia vaccine by Beringer Ingleheim to prevent pneumonia.
 It is available over the counter from Jeffers Livestock.
 This is a cattle vaccine that I am using off-label for goats, so upon the recommendation of my veterinarian, I dose 1 cc SQ for all goats under 60 pounds live weight and 2 cc for goats over 60 pounds liveweight, given 3-4 weeks apart and annually thereafter.
 I have found the newer Presponse HM vaccine to be much more effective than the older Colorado Serum pneumonia vaccine, even though that vaccine was made for use with goats.

-AppleJo Farms Note about Nuflor: Norfenicol (florfenicol) is the generic of Nuflor and carried by Vet's.
+AppleJo Farms Note about Nuflor: Norfenicol (florfenicol) is the generic of Nuflor and carried by Vet's (need prescription).

 If you suspect your goat has pneumonia, this is what you should do: